essence-daniel/hyper-socket-authentication/README.md

 Especially usefull for chrome extensions that can't retrive a hardware ID.

-Additionally, it allows selected discord users to see the current number of members with  the application open at that point.
+Additionally, it allows selected discord users (owners, admins etc. Configurable list of Discord user IDs in `/middleware/authenticate.js`) to see the amount of active, signed-in users.

 ## Usage
 The file `/client.js` and its contents are for your Node.js application and so can be removed from the rest of the code that is to be hosted on a server.